-In this post, I’ll cover the best options for both amateur and pro photographers to sell their work online.
-But first, let’s start with an overview of the most popular photography hubs.
+In this post, I’ll cover the best options for both amateur and pro photographers to sell their work online and make legit money.

 - Opportunities for Advanced Photographers